zhaoanyang36/house_price_prediction/_posts/2019-12-12-Data-Analysis-and-Visualization.md

 - Data Collection
 - Altair
 - hvplot
-excerpt: "The sales data was combined with the neighborhoods tracts and it calculate the price increase percentage."
+excerpt: "The sales data was combined with the neighborhoods tracts and it calculate the price increase Rate."
 altair-loader:
   altair-chart-1: "charts/top20.json"
   altair-chart-2: "charts/scatterplot.json"